 Crime alert: Sexual assault reported

-On Monday, March 26, 2018, the Virginia Tech Police Department took a report of a sexual assault, which occurred at 300 Drillfield Drive, Campbell Hall, Main Wing, on March 12, 2018.
-The survivor and suspect are both Virginia Tech students.
+On Monday, July 2, 2018, the Virginia Tech Police Department took a report of a sexual assault which occurred at 600 Washington St., Payne Hall between June 27, 2018 and June 28, 2018.
+The survivor and suspect were acquaintances and are both Virginia Tech students.

 This information is being released in accordance with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly known as the Clery Act.
 The Clery Act requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses, including timely warnings of crimes that may represent a serious or ongoing threat to the safety of students or employees.

 The Virginia Tech Police Department reminds all community members of the following information about sexual assault.
 Note that this information is general in nature and does not necessarily relate to any specific incident: